 Enable Unified Interface Only

-In 2018, we introduced Unified Interface, the latest generation of web app design for the Power Apps model-driven apps and model-driven apps in Dynamics 365, such as Dynamics 365 Sales and Customer Service.
+In 2018, we introduced Unified Interface, the latest generation of web app design for the Power Apps model-driven apps and customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation).
 It brings the best in usability, accessibility, functionality, and speed to every user.
-Improve how your business applications run by using only the Unified Interface.
+Improve how your business applications run by using only Unified Interface.
 To learn how to enable it, see How to enable Unified Interface Only.
 For more information, see What experiences are available in Unified Interface Only and FAQs.

 When does the Unified Interface Only experience become available, and which environments are affected?

-All new Common Data Service environments and Common Data Service environments, including those created in existing tenants, will be provisioned in Unified Interface Only mode per the schedule below.
+All new Microsoft Dataverse environments and Dataverse environments, including those created in existing tenants, will be provisioned in Unified Interface Only mode per the schedule below.

 Note: Some geographical regions will get the changes ahead of schedule by as much as 2-3 weeks.